-Interesting elements seem to catch my attention and sometimes I feel forced to stop what I’m doing and just have some fun.
+Interesting elements seem to catch my attention and sometimes I feel forced to stop what I’m doing and just have some fun to see what I can create.

 This happened a few days ago when I was cleaning up wire bundles and noticed several strands of unbarbed wire lying on the ground.